-Orders placed online by 1pm Sydney time are usually shipped the same business day
+Orders placed by 1pm Sydney time are normally shipped the same business day

 Search